-The emphasis of the online application for a training contract or vacation scheme at Ashurst is on a 1,000-word covering letter, addressed to the firm’s recruitment partner.
-Although there are set boxes for candidates to list work experience and academic results, it is the covering letter that allows to you to stand out from other candidates, who also have the stellar academics and work experience needed to get a place at the firm.
-In requesting a covering letter, the firm is assessing how you write, how you structure your reasons for applying and why you’d be an outstanding trainee outside the constraints of the application form.
+The emphasis of the online application for a training contract or vacation scheme at Ashurst is on a 1,000-word covering letter and a 250-word application form question.
+Although there are set boxes for candidates to list details of their work experience and academic results, it is the covering letter and the ‘How is Ashurst different to the other firms you have applied to?’ question that will allow you to stand out from other candidates, who will likely also have stellar academics and work experience.

-Make sure you meet Ashurst’s expectations in your application's covering letter
+Make sure you meet Ashurst’s expectations in your application and covering letter

 Get to know the firm